kmcallorum/ElasticSearch_to_MySql/SHOWCASE_FOR_TEAM.md

 ---

-*Built Saturday morning, Dec 22, 2025*
+*Developed December 22, 2025*
-*By a Principal Engineer and Claude*
+*Enterprise Software Engineering with AI-Assisted Development*
-*Over bourbon eggnog recovery and Bad Omens* 🎸
+*Ready for team review and production deployment*